Taiko2k/Tauon/docs/usage.md

 - Clear playlist and re-import.
 It should be faster the 2nd time.

-- New in v2.0.0: If the last folder that was imported to the playlist contains all the tracks you wish to import, use the 're-import folder' fuction from playlist tab menu.

 ### Track Navigation

 - 'Forward' and 'Back' buttons play the next and previous tracks as they appear in the playlist.